Janet is looking for an alternative to having to join her local council’s proposed new sewage scheme. Are there any other options?

 Niwa’s Chris Tanner says putting in an alternative is more than possible, it’s a sensible idea.
 He says there are already examples of people working together to use an alternative system in New Zealand.

-“It depends on the particular situation as to what will work best but there are a whole range of options.”
+“It depends on the particular situation as to what will work best but there is a whole range of options.”
 Chris and his team have been studying the nutrient-capturing potential of artificially constructed wetlands for more than seven years now.
 Recently they have been looking at developing a wetland system that could be sized to suit many situations.
 “It might take up a bit more space, but it would be hardy.”

 He pointed me in the direction of Fraser Thomas, an engineering and consultancy company in Auckland which includes specialist environmental, geotechnical and structural engineering sections.

 Director Ray Hedgland says the environmental section has specialised in small town sewerage, especially in environmentally sensitive, touristy areas.

 Recently they have come to the realisation that about 70 percent of the cost of a sewerage system lies in the pipe network, with the remainder being treatment and disposal, although most public interest is in the treatment and disposal side.

 Ray and his associate Greg Maddren are now actively promoting decentralised sewerage (DS) technology, having inspected several small towns in the West Coast of America where these concepts have been in operation for over 25 years and, he says, continue to operate successfully.

 The key to the systems is small diameter reticulation, preferably retaining a septic tank at each house with an effluent filter and pump added.
 Flow from each house is buffered in the septic tank, and grease and bulk solids are removed.
 Fluids from the septic tank are pumped out slowly into the pipe.
 If the pipe is full, the pump stops and waits until later, thereby further balancing peak flows.